-Registration for the seminar with Stephen Dickey is free and open to the public.
+Registration for the seminar with Michael Ward is free and open to the public.
 However, because capacity is limited, advance enrollment is necessary.
 Enrollment will be primarily on a first come, first served basis, though preference is given to UCLA students and faculty members.
-Participants will be expected to read assigned materials or view a movie in advance of the seminar and participate actively in the discussion.
+Participants will be expected to read the assigned material and participate actively in the discussion.
 To enroll, please e-mail Professor Daniel Lowenstein at email@example.com.

 NOTE: Jean Yarbrough’s lecture and seminar, scheduled for January, 2021, had to be cancelled because of the campus shutdown.
 It has been rescheduled for January, 2023.